Eden (New Zealand TV channel)

-Eden (stylized as eden and formerly known as Choice TV) is a privately owned, national free-to-air television channel in New Zealand and has been on air since 2012.
-The channel features programs on topics such as: lifestyle, news, travel, reality, movies, entertainment, comedy, game shows and drama.
-The channel and its sister network HGTV New Zealand were acquired by Discovery, Inc. (now Warner Bros.
+Eden (stylised as eden and formerly known as Choice TV) is a privately owned, national free-to-air television channel in New Zealand and has been on air since 2012.
+The channel features programmes on topics such as: lifestyle, news, travel, reality, movies, entertainment, comedy, game shows and drama.

+The channel and its sister network HGTV New Zealand were acquired by Discovery, Inc. (subsequently Warner Bros.
 Discovery) in 2019.
 On 21 March 2022, Choice TV was rebranded as Eden.
 Also, on 21 March 2022 Eden+1 was launched.
+In late July 2025, Sky Network Television acquired Eden and Warner Bros Discovery's New Zealand free-to-air assets, taking effect on 1 August 2025.

 History

+Independent era, 2012–2014

 Choice TV was launched on 28 April 2012, at 5 p.m.
 It was created and co-founded by Alex Breingan, Julia Baylis, Laurie Clarke and Vincent Burke.
 It is broadcast nationally on the Freeview digital TV network Channel 12 and on Sky Channel 13.

-Vodafone also carries the channel for their IPTV subscribers.
+Vodafone also carried the channel for their IPTV subscribers.
 According to the Nielsen ratings, the channel's four-week cumulative audience is about 1.8 million people since January 2014 - New Zealand's population being 4.8 million.